 |Unit Type||# of Units||Bed/Bath||Market Rent|

-the loss to lease is the revenue lost based on the market rent and the actual rent.
-LtL is calculated by subtracting the gross potential market rent by the gross potential rent.
+Loss to lease (LtL) is the revenue lost based on the market rent and the actual rent.
+LtL is calculated by dividing the gross potential rent minus the actual rent collected by the gross potential rent.

-bad debt is the amount of uncollected money a former tenant owes after move-out or any other cost incurred that does not bring in revenue.
+Bad debt is the amount of uncollected money a former tenant owes after move-out.

-a model unit is a representative apartment unit used as a sales tool to show prospective tenants how the actual unit rented will appear once occupied.
+A model unit is a representative apartment unit used as a sales tool to show prospective tenants how the actual unit will appear once occupied.

-an employee unit is a unit rented to an employee at a discount.
+An employee unit is a unit rented to an employee at a discount or for free.

-the rate of unoccupied units.
-The vacancy rate is calculated by dividing the total number of occupied units by the total number of units.
+The vacancy rate is the rate of unoccupied units.
+The vacancy rate is calculated by dividing the total number of unoccupied units by the total number of units.

-- Example: an 216-unit apartment community that has 17 vacant units that rent for an average of $777 per unit per month has a vacancy loss of $158,454 per year.
+For example, a 216-unit apartment community that has 17 vacant units that rent for an average of $777 per unit per month has a vacancy loss of $158,508 per year.

-effective gross income is the true positive cash flow of an apartment community.
-EGI is calculated by the sum of the gross potential rent and the other income minus the income lost due to vacancy, loss-to-lease, concessions, employee units, model units and bad debt
+Effective gross income (EGI) is the true positive cash flow of an apartment community.
+EGI is calculated by the sum of the gross potential rent and the other income minus the income lost due to vacancy, loss-to-lease, concessions, employee units, model units and bad debt.